Introduction

 Formal Matters

-In words, the probability that A and B both happen is the probability that A happens times the probability that B happens, given that A has happened.
-We can also condition on B and write
+In words, the probability that and both happen is the probability that happens times the probability that happens, given that has happened.
+We can also condition on and write

 If we apply this to the denominator p(E) in Bayes’ Theorem, we arrive at its most practically useful form